loderer/jfx4matlab/doc/StyleGui/StyleGui.md

 # Change the style of the gui
 The jfx4matlab-package is based on javaFX.
 JavaFX allows customizing scenes by applying css-files.
-This section tries to give an insight in how you can do this.
+This section tries to give an insight on how you can do this.

 The example below is based on the [Hello World application](../../samples/HelloWorld).
 In the following we change the shape and color of the button.

 ## Create a css-file
-At first we have to create an appropriate css-file.
+At first, we have to create an appropriate css-file.
 ```css
 .button {
 		-fx-background-color: #ed8b00;